shekharp77/BreastCancerTypePrediction/README.md

 # BreastCancerTypePrediction
-The programme written in python uses Machine learning to predict whether the breast cancer is Malignant or Benign you need to install following python libraraies:
+The programme written in python uses Machine learning to predict whether the breast cancer is of type Malignant or Benign you need to install following python libraraies:
   1) Scipy
   2) Numpy